ABA Therapy FAQ

 ABS Provides A Variety Of Service Location Options

-It can be helpful for our clinicians to understand your child’s environment and it can be helpful for your child to practice behaviors in familiar surroundings.
+It can be helpful for our Behavior Intervention Team to understand your child’s environment and it can be helpful for your child to practice behaviors in familiar surroundings.

 ASD symptoms do not end at your front door!
 While most treatment takes place in the child’s home, ABS can provide treatment in all settings in which the child is experiencing difficulty.